go-outside-labs/adv-optimization-physics-py/README.md

-## 🌌🛩  advanced numerical methods for physics
+## 🌌🛩  advanced numerical methods and optimization for physics

 <br>